hazelcast/hazelcast-go-client/README.md

 ## 5.5.
 Setting Connection Attempt Limit

-While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addresses`, that member might not be available at that moment.
-Instead of giving up, throwing an error and stopping the client, the client will retry as many as `ClientNetworkConfig.connectionAttemptLimit` times.
+While the client is trying to connect initially to one of the members in the `NetworkConfig.addresses`, that member might not be available at that moment.
+Instead of giving up, throwing an error and stopping the client, the client will retry as many as `NetworkConfig.connectionAttemptLimit` times.
 This is also the case when the previously established connection between the client and that member goes down.

 The following are example configurations.